 The Baa Atoll is a UNESCO site as well as a luxury haven © alisonteale24/iStock/Thinkstock

 Not only a haven for lovers of all things luxury, Baa Atoll is also a UNESCO site: this attractive atoll, which is actually a larger grouping of three smaller atolls, is also a World Biosphere Reserve.
 What that means is that it qualifies as “an area of natural excellence recognised for its unique harmony between man and nature.”
-When visiting the island, then, diving is a must: swim past friendly whale sharks, float past rays, and take in the colourful coral.
+When visiting the island, then, diving is a must: swim past friendly whale sharks, float past rays, and take in the colorful coral.